yanick29/openeobench/docs/source/contributing.rst

 Contributing
 ============

-We welcome contributions to OpenEO Bench!
+We welcome contributions to openEObench!
 This guide will help you get started.

 Development Setup
 -----------------